SiFli SDK RF Test Guide

 FinSH

-bt_cm uart_dut (sets the DUT enable flag + switches the UART to HCI pass-through)
+bt_cm uart_dut (sets the DUT-enable flag + switches the UART to HCI passthrough)

 API